Enhance Human Capital Management

 Respect for human rights

-The Detailed Rules for Mitsubishi Steel Manufacturing Group Corporate Code of Conduct states, "The MSM Group respects human rights, personality and diversity, and does not engage in discrimination.
-We respect employees, and secure a safe and comfortable working environment, while also aiming to maintain and improve our corporate vitality."
+The Detailed Rules for Mitsubishi Steel Manufacturing Group Corporate Code of Conduct states, “The MSM Group respects human rights, personality and diversity, and does not engage in discrimination.
+We respect employees, and secure a safe and comfortable working environment, while also aiming to maintain and improve our corporate vitality.”
 In line with these principles, we take action based on respect for human rights and strive to create workplace environments in which all individuals can demonstrate their abilities to the fullest extent.
-In addition, we established a specialized team within the ESG Subcommittee to advance efforts to enhance our initiatives on respect for human rights.
+To ensure the respect for human rights demanded of businesses, we’re proceeding with the procedures identified in the Japanese government’s Action Plan on Business and Human Rights.

-Establishing the Human Rights Policy
+Establishment of the Human Rights Policy

 Human rights due diligence